Saqqajja

+History

 In 1449, the Augustinian Friars exchanged land in Mellieħa with land outside the capital city of Mdina, including the Saqqajja area.
 The friars built a convent and a cemetery which were later destroyed and the site was developed again for other purposes.

 The niche of Saint Paul, situated in the centre of the square, was built during the magistery of Grandmaster António Manoel de Vilhena in 1727.
 When the population of Rabat went through a famine, plagues and other hardships, the niche served as a site of religious devotion.

-During the Crown Colony of Malta, Saqqajja was developed further with the building of residential Art Nouveau townhouses, Casino Notabile, Point de Vue and Villa Fringila.
+During the time of the Crown Colony of Malta, Saqqajja was developed further with the building of residential Art Nouveau townhouses, Casino Notabile, Point de Vue and Villa Fringila.

+Current usage

 A bus terminus and a nearby shopping outlets converted the grounds into a social and commercial centre.
-It is a recreational place all year round, mainly during summer.
+It is a recreational place all year round, mainly during summer: Muscat considers the square "a lovely evening resort".
 The place is well known for its feasts, processions and cultural activities.

-On the 29 June, in the feast of L-Imnarja (Saint Peter; St. Paul) each year L'Isle Adam Band Club A.D.
+On the 29 June, on the feast of L-Imnarja (Saint Peter; St. Paul) each year L'Isle Adam Band Club A.D.
 1860, perform a band concert for the celebration of this feast in front of the niche of Saint Paul.